jaredvannatta/SilverSnakes/userstories.md

 Acceptance Test: Have multiple people play through the game and have them defeat multiple enemies.
 The game will be considered successful if most of the players can defeat all of the enemies.

+User Story 8:
+As A user/gamer, who wants to introduce his girlfriend to video games, I want a game that is simple while entertaining that grips the users attention.

+Elaboration: The games controls and mechanics should be simple to understand while still being fun to use.
+The game itself should be very beginnner friendly.

+constraints: It could be hard to make the game entertain both new players and pro gamers.

+Effort Estimation: 50 person-hours

+Acceptance Test: Have multiple people who have never played video games before try this game and see if they enjoy it and would want to play more.

+User Story 9:
+As an absolute pro gamer, who has won multiple Esports tournaments, I want a game that allows me to put my skills to the test and train my reflexes and hand to eye coordination to be even better!

+Elaboration: The game has to be crazy cool and take skill!
+I have to be able to put my little digits to the test and press all the buttons as fast as possible

+constraints: The developers might have a hard time making it as fast paced as I need it to be.

+Effort Estimation: 100 person-hours

+Acceptance Test: After playing this game and resuming all my competitive games my rank needs to go up by at least one division in all of the games.

+User Story 10:
+As a video game speed runner, who has set a few world records before, I want a game that allows me to strive to set the world record for the fastest time beating the game.

+Elaboration: This game needs to be challenging enough to allow players to get better and better and constantly improve their time to beat the game.

+constraints: The game might be too simple to allow a speed runner like me to really enjoy the experience of getting the fastest time possible.

+Effort Estimation: 40 person-hours

+Acceptance Test: Upon playing the game multiple times your completion speed keeps improving